zeko-labs/zeko/src/app/zeko/design.md

 To prevent sequencers from committing to more than one ledger, we have slashing.
-In the event that commit to more than one ledger, they will lose the amount equal to the ZEKO paid for the next slot multiplied by some constant factor.
+In the event they commit to more than one ledger, they will lose the amount equal to the ZEKO paid x N for some N.

-If the next slot has no sequencer, the amount is 0 (of course).
+Really, it should depend on the price of the next slot, but this is much harder to do, because we also need to deposit the funds we slash at some point, and that deposit needs to be a reliable transaction that isn't rolled back either.

+With this approach we can simply make the bid take N times the amount the bid is for, making it easily slashible and refundible.

+The funds used for slashing can be withdrawn at any point after the macroslot once someone has made a new commit.

+## Committing

+On commit, the sequencer must present a transaction snark that represents the transition from the old ledger hash stored in the outer account to the new one.
+It must also submit an action that contains the ledger hash committed, along with the inner action state and processed outer action state at the time of the commit.

+Deposits (albeit external to the system) use this mechanism to figure out if they've been rejected or not.

+Thus, the commit must also include the slot range used at the time of the commit.
+If the slot range's upper bound is lower than the deposit's timeout, then it must have been processed.

+However, the sequencer doesn't always have any good incentive to choose a tight bound, since choosing a tight bound means that _future_ sequencers can profit from those deposits being processed.

+To prevent this from happening, we also specify a maximum size for the slot range.

+The commit can only happen if the sequencer has won the auction for the macroslot.

 ## ZEKO token (unimplemented)